 Every 50 minutes in the U.S., a person dies in an alcohol-impaired driving crash, according to the National Highway Traffic Safety Administration (NHTSA) statistics.
 If you have been injured or lost a loved one in an accident involving a drunk driver, contact Florin Gray Bouzas Owens, LLC.
-Our experienced Tampa personal injury lawyers are passionate advocates for drunk driving accident victims throughout Tampa Bay.
+Our experienced Tampa DUI Accident lawyers are passionate advocates for drunk driving accident victims throughout Tampa Bay.

 We take a hands-on approach to your case, devising comprehensive strategies specifically tailored to your needs.
 Our experienced trial lawyers can negotiate skillfully on your behalf or litigate aggressively for maximum compensation.
 We are selective in handling cases, so we can maintain a smaller caseload and provide our clients with the respect and attention they deserve.

 If you have been injured in a drunk driving accident, our car accident lawyers can assist you through your recovery.
 Traffic deaths and injuries caused by drunk drivers are entirely preventable, yet many negligent individuals continue to drink and drive.
 In addition to compensatory damages, such as medical expenses, lost wages, and pain and suffering, Florida law gives victims of drunk drivers the right to sue for punitive damages – designed to punish the drunk driver and set an example to help deter similar conduct in the future.

 Driving under the influence (DUI) is a criminal offense proved by impairment of normal faculties or blood alcohol concentration (BAC) of .08 or higher.
 Factors such as high BAC and having a minor in the vehicle can affect the severity of the penalties, which may include: